-1. Introduction: Provide essential background information on your topic, the essential question you are answering, and your own response to the question
+1. Introduction: Provide essential background information on your topic, the essential question you are answering, and an overview of the authors' arguments

 2. Huxley: Describe Huxley’s argument regarding your topic.
 Support this assertion with evidence (Quotes) from Brave New World